Patient's Query

 Welcome back to icliniq.com.

-Another possible cause to consider would be a myasthenic syndrome or ocular myopathy, although not really typical considering your symptoms.
-Anyway performing repetitive nerve stimulation is recommended.
+Another possible cause to consider would be a myasthenic syndrome or ocular myopathy, although not really typical, considering your symptoms.
+Anyway, performing repetitive nerve stimulation is recommended.

-I would exclude any pituitary gland tumor or brainstem disease considering your MRI (magnetic resonance imaging) and the description of the symptoms, which is not typical of any neurological disorder.
+I would exclude any pituitary gland tumor or brainstem disease, considering your MRI (magnetic resonance imaging) and the description of the symptoms, which is not typical of any neurological disorder.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

-I have had my thyroid test done and all appears normal.
-I have read about cerebral polyopia and I fear this is what I have.
+I have had my thyroid test done, and all appears normal.
+I have read about cerebral polyopia, and I fear this is what I have.
 Also, I recently had a migraine aura for the first time at 45 years old.
-I never had a migraine before in my life and the visual aura was not followed by a headache.
+I never had a migraine before in my life, and the visual aura was not followed by a headache.
 These symptoms are terrifying.

 The vision issues and tinnitus are present all the time.
 I have uploaded more scan results for you to peruse.
-I had a contrast MRI of brain and orbits.
+I had a contrast MRI of the brain and orbits.
 Can I be confident that no tumor is there?
 I am concerned about the brain stem as I have other symptoms such as fatigue and high blood pressure.

 Hello,